 Sales and funds from operations increased through 2016 and early 2017 in conjunction with continued production growth, lower cash costs and gains realized from our commodity risk management program.
 Sales and funds from operations were weaker in the second half of 2017 as operational achievements were offset by a decline in natural gas prices.
-Although Advantage has generally reported net income, the net losses reported in the second and fourth quarters of 2016 were primarily due to the recognition of unrealized derivative losses.
-Net income generated through 2017 and early 2018 has been attributable to increased production with strong funds from operations as well as the recognition of unrealized derivative gains resulting from an increase in the fair value of our outstanding derivative contracts (see "Commodity Price Risk Management and Market Diversification").
-Despite weak Alberta natural gas prices, Advantage has generated strong funds from operations and positive net income.
-Advantage's production growth, industry leading low cost structure, strong capital efficiencies and commodity risk management program have achieved long-term profitability despite the natural gas price volatility.
+As commodity prices strengthened in the first quarter of 2018, sales and funds from operations recovered briefly with natural gas prices weakening significantly in the second quarter of 2018, associated with NGTL system maintenance, resulting in a considerable reduction in both sales and funds from operations.
+Although Advantage has generally reported net income, the net losses reported in the second and fourth quarters of 2016 and the second quarter of 2018 were primarily due to the recognition of unrealized derivative losses that are non-cash and can fluctuate greatly between periods from changes to the estimated value to settle outstanding contracts (see "Commodity Price Risk Management and Market Diversification").
+Net income generated through 2017 and the first quarter of 2018 has been attributable to increased production with strong funds from operations as well as the recognition of unrealized derivative gains resulting from an increase in the fair value of our outstanding derivative contracts (see "Commodity Price Risk Management and Market Diversification").
+Despite weak Alberta natural gas prices, Advantage has continuously generated funds from operations and maintained a strong balance sheet.
+Advantage's production growth, industry leading low-cost structure, strong capital efficiencies and commodity risk management program have achieved long-term profitability despite the natural gas price volatility.